ioos/gsoc/contributor-guidance.md

 **https://github.com/ioos/gsoc/blob/main/proposal-template.md**

 Guidelines for applying:
-1. Please first ensure you are eligible for GSoC according to the [GSoC Rules - Section 7.1 Eligibility](https://summerofcode.withgoogle.com/rules)
 1. Please complete each section in the proposal template in your proposal.
 Additional content is OK to include beyond sections in the template.
 1. We prefer you not reorder or reformat sections for consistency in reviewing incoming applications.
 1. It is OK to submit an application in PDF format with diagrams, images, and/or code examples.
+1. Please review our AI Policies and ensure you complete the [AI Use Disclosure](https://github.com/ioos/gsoc/blob/main/proposal-template.md#ai-use-disclosure) section of the proposal template

 ### What makes a good GSoC proposal?